 - CXR (lung abscess).

-- Culture urine, nasal swabs and stool (virology).
+- Culture urine, nasopharyngeal swabs and stool (virology).

 - Other possible investigations: